 INFLAMMATION AFTER SPINAL CORD INJURY

 We have previously shown that the immune cell adhesion and signaling receptor, L-selectin, mediates neutrophil infiltration and long-term neurological deficits after spinal cord injury.
-We are now investigating how L-selectin and neutrophils contribute to tissue loss in the acutely injured spinal cord.
-Projects are currently available in the lab to lead new work to characterize inflammatory damage and develop neuroprotective strategies for spinal cord injury.
+We are now investigating how L-selectin shedding contributes to damaging neutrophil functions and tissue loss in the acutely injured spinal cord.
+Our research on L-selectin is currently funding by NIH NINDS and projects are currently available in the lab to lead this work.